corey-mitchell/liri-node-app/README.md

 # liri-node-app

-Siri-like command-line application which allows the user to; Search a song on spotify, check their last 20 tweets or find information on a movie all with simple commands.
+Siri-like command-line application which allows the user to; Search a song on spotify, check their last 20 tweets or find information on a movie, all with simple commands.

 ## Getting Started